Laura-Puckett/INF502/PA1.md

                         if letter not in 'actgACTG':
                             raise ValueError()
                     except ValueError:
-                        print('there is a "', letter, '" in fileA.')
+                        print('ERROR: there is a "', letter, '" in fileA.')
                         print('Please provide another filename instead.')
                         badChain = True
                 try: